The kinds of plants you can grow indoors usually is determined by the amount and kind of light you can provide.

 Window light alone limits the varieties of plants or the areas where you can place plants.
 But if you supplement natural light with artificial light, you increase the potential for using plants to decorate your home or office.

 Plants grow and bloom best under lighting that, like the sun, provides high intensities of blue and red radiation.

-Wonderlite, a new plant growth-display lamp developed and marketed in the last year, is a reflector flood light that emits both types of rays.
+Wonderlite, a new plant growth display lamp developed and marketed in the last year, is a reflector flood light that emits both types of rays.
 It combines incandescent and mercury vapor lighting with a new ingredient that results in a pleasant, true daylight color most similar to sunlight.

-The Wonderlite is the 160-watt bulb that looks just like the incandescent spot lamps so often used for ceiling illumination.
+The Wonderlite is a 160-watt bulb that looks just like the incandescent spot lamps so often used for ceiling illumination.
 It fits an ordinary incandescent bulb fixture but, as with all reflector bulbs, the socket must be made of ceramic material.